- Chart

 Reputation and Reliability

-First Trust is a well-established ETF provider known for its thematic and smart beta ETFs, possessing a solid track record.
+First Trust is a well-established ETF issuer known for its diverse range of thematic and sector-specific ETFs.
+They have a solid reputation for operational efficiency and compliance within the financial industry.

 Management Expertise